alanmitchell/bmon/docs/source/calculated-fields.rst

 as the ``BMSAPP_WU_API_KEY`` setting (restarting the Django web application after changing a setting is necessary).

-Here is a sample configuration for acquiring temperature data from the
+Here is an example configuration for acquiring temperature data from the
 service:

 .. image:: /_static/calc_ex2.png